rski/opnfv-docs/quagga.md

 Note that if the opnfv-quagga service has restarted, the opendaylight service needs to be restarted as well.

 [Source](https://wiki.opnfv.org/display/ds/Peer+Opendaylight+with+a+BGP+router)

+## Get quagga information from ODL ##

+To get a list of bgp neighbors:

+    /opt/opendaylight/bin/client -u karaf "odl:show-bgp  --cmd \"bgp neighbors\""

+The state of the peer should be Established.

+Also:

+    /opt/opendaylight/bin/client -u karaf "display-bgp-config"

 ## Rest calls ##